Fohdeesha/quanta-brocade/documentation/story.md

 We're mainly seeking firmware candidates for the LB4M - so far we can't find any other switches with the same hardware configuration.
 We need to find a switch that uses a MPC8541 management CPU + BCM56514 ASIC.

 ## Why is Fastpath so quirky?
 Fastpath is a [Broadcom software product](https://www.broadcom.com/products/ethernet-connectivity/software/fastpath), and the Fastpath image that comes with our switches is closer to a demo version than a full build.
+That's why simple things like 1gbE SFP's don't work, even though the ASIC supports them.

 When Quanta built a BCM56820 reference box, they included a barebones Fastpath build.
 The intent was that large customers (Microsoft & Amazon) would replace it with their own OS, or their own Fastpath builds with the exact featureset needed for their environment -  which they did.
 This means there's custom LB6M firmware packages floating around internally, but the chances we'll ever see them is slim to none.